 him.”
 With this background of sporadic talks from him, the long tedious drives over rough and often muddy forest roads became part of my education.

 Dr. Minthorn was superintendent of the Chemawa Indian Training School, one of the government’s assimilation institutions founded on the belief that Indigenous cultures must be “civilized” through labor and erasure.
 Under Minthorn’s tenure, children were compelled into unpaid work, punished for speaking native languages, and drilled in what the Bureau of Indian Affairs then called “habits of industry.”
-The system was unquestionably brutal; an experiment in moral improvement through coercion.
-The lesson for young Hoover was paradoxical: that compassion could justify discipline, and that order could masquerade as care.
+The system was an experiment in moral improvement through coercion.
 The logic of benevolent control, first rehearsed in his uncle’s school, would echo later in his own administrative life, where relief and regulation became indistinguishable gestures of conscience.

 In his mid-teens, he left Newberg for California to attend Stanford University, newly opened and dedicated to the fusion of moral purpose and applied science.
 He studied geology, worked his way through school, graduated in 1895, and entered the world as a practical idealist.

 He began modestly, as a mining engineer, moving quickly from the American West to Australia and then to China, Burma, and London.
 He developed a reputation as the man who could “make a sick mine well.”
 By his mid-30s he was internationally known and, by the standards of the day, independently wealthy, worth several million dollars by 1914.
-Wealth gave him freedom from clients, employers, and ordinary constraints.
-It also hardened a conviction: that competence was legitimacy.
+Wealth gave him a hardened a conviction: that competence was legitimacy.

 Engineering is a noble profession.
 The great liability of the engineer compared to men of other professions is that his works are out in the open where all can see them.
 His acts, step by step, are in hard substance.
 He cannot bury his mistakes in the grave like the doctors.
 He cannot argue them into thin air or blame the judge, like the lawyers.
 He cannot, like the architects, cover his failures with trees and vines.
 He cannot, like the politicians, screen his shortcomings by blaming his opponents and hope the people will forget.

 Hoover’s success abroad coincided with the twilight of the high-Victorian faith in progress.
-Where earlier generations spoke of Providence, Hoover spoke of planning.
-For him, engineering was moral architecture.
-The moral engineer was not a philosopher but a solver of problems.
+Where earlier generations spoke of Providence, Hoover spoke of planning: engineering as moral architecture, virtue expressed as solved problems.

 The engineer is the pioneer of progress, the builder of our civilization.
 He must be honest not only in his works but in his purpose, for upon him rests the material foundations of our national life.